SidonTheTroll/Erstes-Jahr/Biology/19-excretory-products-and-their-elimination.md

 Sometimes after functioning, this apparatus becomes dialated in the capillaries, reducing blood flow and pressure; this reduces the filteration rate.
 When **Renin** hormone reaches the region, it contracts the capillaries and makes them continue normal function.
 Sodium and potassium play an important role in this process.
 This works like a feedback mechanism.

-180 L filterate is produced in a day.
+180 L filtrate is produced in a day.
 But 1.5 L is released.
 And the rest is reabsorbed.
-Therefore, 178.6 L of filterate is reabsorbed.
+Therefore, 178.6 L of filtrate is reabsorbed.

 ---